 Some might opt to embrace their inner cavewoman by booking a site in one of Alberta’s provincial or national parks or private campgrounds.
 However, there’s always the chance they could find themselves within sunflower-seed spitting distance of another site and forced to listen to the neighbour’s radio all weekend.

-The desire to really get away from it all, paired with the closure of some parks this year, is driving a renewed interest in camping on public land, a rustic experience with unique rewards.
+The desire to really get away from it all, paired with the closure of some parks and high demand to reserve spots at others, is driving a renewed interest in camping on public land, a rustic experience with unique rewards.
 Heather Davis (Biological Sciences Technology – Renewable Resources ’09, Marketing ’04), owner and guide at Uplift Adventures, an outdoor touring and education company, spoke to techlifetoday about how to camp safely and responsibly off the beaten trail.

 Find a good spot

 Public land is just one of many land designations in the province, including natural areas, ecological reserves, provincial and national parks.
 Campers are welcome on vacant public land as well as 19 public land use zones throughout Alberta.

 Camping is free but stays are limited to 14 days, although new proposed legislation, Bill 64, would change that.
 If passed, a public lands camping pass would be required to random camp in areas along the eastern slopes of the Rocky Mountains starting June 1.
 Fees collected would be used in part to upgrade infrastructure and support conservation.

 “Public land is the Government of Alberta’s land, and we get to use it,” Davis says.

 As a skilled and experienced backpacker, she uses a topographic map to pick her spots.
 Less experienced people could start their research with the government websites above, then go scout places out.
 “You have to investigate and go, ‘You know what, I’m going to go check out this spot this weekend and see if I like it.’
 It’s trial and error.”